samjones00/docs/docs/_documentation/grpc.md

   - Global and Instance Request/Response Filters to apply generic custom logic on each request
   - C# 8 `await foreach` friendly `async IAsyncEnumerable<TResponse> Stream()` APIs for Server Stream gRPC Services

-Importantly `GrpcServiceClient` shares the same interfaces as all other [C#/.NET Typed Generic Clients](/csharp-client) allowing development of higher-level shared client logic and libraries decoupled from concrete implementations, improved testability, easy substitution where you could easily switch to `JsonServiceClient` for improved debuggability or if you've hit a limitation of protocol buffers, parallel client/server development where clients can temporarily bind to a mock client whilst server is being implemented.
+Importantly `GrpcServiceClient` implements the same interfaces shared by other [C#/.NET Typed Generic Clients](/csharp-client) allowing development of higher-level shared client logic and libraries decoupled from concrete implementations, improved testability, easy substitution to other clients for improved debuggability or working around limitations in protocol buffers, as well as parallel client/server development where clients can temporarily bind to mock clients whilst server APIs are being implemented.

 The fixed Generic API Surface area of the service client interfaces makes it easier to develop enhanced functionality like [Cache Aware Service Clients](/cache-aware-clients) in future that existing clients will be able to utilize via a minimally disruptive "drop-in" implementation.